 - Established a standing request for crime statistics for the service area, (July 2016) and continue to lobby for on-line access to statistics.

-- Honored our police department with a 2-week long project to fold 1,000 peace cranes, demonstrating our desire for good relations between police and neighbors in all parts of our city.
+- Honored our police department by folding 1,000 peace cranes to demonstrate our desire for good relations between police and neighbors in all parts of our city.
 The garland of 1,000 paper cranes was on display outdoors at Optimist Park for one week.
 A single garland folded from the map of Huntsville is on display at HPD HQ.
 (July 2016)

 Community Health, Education, and Recreation

-- recruited Reading Buddies to expand on initiative of Jackson Way Baptist Church (fall 2016)
+- recruited more Reading Buddies to expand on initiative of Jackson Way Baptist Church (fall 2016)

 - enlisted Big Brothers Big Sisters to focus on mentors for MLK and Montview and Chapman 5th grade boys by request of the principals of these schools (fall 2016)

 - obtained a picnic table for use by persons in a wheelchair (2006)